 Reports will include as much evidence about the circumstances of the case as possible.
 Failure to make a report constitutes an offence and as a consequence could lead to the School being removed from the register of independent Schools.
 'Compromise agreements' cannot apply in this connection.
 Northbourne Park has a legal duty to respond to requests from the DBS for information they hold already.
 The School does not have to find it from other sources.

-27. Safer Recruitment and Safer Working Practice
+28. Safer Recruitment and Safer Working Practice

 The School is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
-The School will follow the procedures for 'Safer Recruitment' as outlined in Safeguarding Children and Safer Recruitment in Education (2007), the Every Child Matters agenda, the Children Act 2004 and with regard to Keeping Children Safe In Education guidance (KCSIE, September 2021).
+The School will follow the procedures for 'Safer Recruitment' as outlined in Safeguarding Children and Safer Recruitment in Education (2007), the Every Child Matters agenda, the Children Act 2004 and with regard to Keeping Children Safe In Education guidance (KCSIE, September 2022).
 All staff will be required to undergo child protection screening appropriate to the post, including checks with past employers and the Disclosure and Barring Service (DBS).
+A DBS for checks on volunteers is free.